hapax/hapax.github.io/assets/chuzenji.md

 The toad is huge, coarse, and discoloured by mould.
 It reminds me of the dogs with eyes as big as saucers that, in the Danish fairytale, the soldier could summon with a tinderbox.
-Like the dogs, the toad would be more at home in the dank of a well than the carpark of a teppanyaki joint.
+Like the dogs, the toad would have been more at home in the dank of a well than the carpark of a teppanyaki joint.
 But even stranger than the eyes is the delphic smile drawn across its face, giving it the appearance less of a toad and more a hunched anthropoid or sphinx.